nal10/cellcount/refactor/README.md

  - Cells are fluorescently labeled with red, green or both.
  - 2-channel data is collected.
 Ideally, only cells marked with the red fluorescent label should appear in the red channel (same for green)
  - Due to bleed-through, we notice a tendency for the cells labeled with Green fluorescent label to appear in the red channel.
- - The degree of bleed-through varies for each animal
+ - The degree of bleed-through is different for each animal
- - 32.0 Mb per image
+ - Size of a single channel 2048 x 2048 image is 32.0 Mb
  - 1.25 Gb for 2x for channels + 2x for label for a 20 image training dataset.
 Can load all of this in memory for patch generation.